bkeepers/git-history/article.md

 	$ git rm --cached article.md
 	rm 'article.md'

 The `--cached` argument to `git rm` tells git to stage the removal of the file, but to not actually delete the file from the filesystem.
+If you also want to delete the file, simply leave that argument out.

 We can also make other modifications like we would if we were going to create another commit–such as making edits to the README.md and staging them with `git add`.
 Amend the previous commit by passing the `--amend` flag to `git commit`: